f5devcentral/f5-bd-gslb-tool/README.md

 **GSLB tool allows the automatic creation of GSLB DNS** entries in [F5 CloudServices](https://clouddocs.f5.com/cloud-services/latest/)' DNS LB service.
 This DNS LB service is a SaaS offering thus allowing to provision GSLB in minutes without provisioning of new infrastructure.

-**Verify this solution suits your environment without any commitment**.
+**Verify that this GSLB solution suits your environment without any commitment**.
 You can try this tool and CloudService's in your existing production infrastructure without any change into your existing deployments.

 In this tool you will find an overview of the project. ![See the Wiki for setup and usage documentation](https://github.com/f5devcentral/f5-bd-cloudservices-gslb-tool/wiki).
 This is a WIP project.
 Stay tuned.